Pokhara to Jomsom Muktinath Jeep Tour Booking Book Now

 Swayambhunath Stupa

 Swayambhunath Stupa Temple is a renowned Buddhist pilgrimage site in Kathmandu.
 It is a self-sprung monument, which is located at the hilltop.
-Buddhist devotees pay homage to this site and is a UNESCO-listed world heritage site.
+Buddhist devotees pay homage to this site, which is a UNESCO-listed world heritage site.

 Asura and Yanglesho Cave with Manjushree Gorge